DataTalksClub/data-engineering-zoomcamp/project/airflow/README.md

 1. Create a new sub-directory called `airflow` in your `project` dir (such as the one we're currently in)

-2. Import the latest Airflow image:
+2. Import the official image & setup from the latest Airflow version:
    ```shell
    curl -LfO 'https://airflow.apache.org/docs/apache-airflow/stable/docker-compose.yaml'
    ```